 Thomas Ehrlich is an adjunct professor at Stanford University School of Education.
 He was the first president of the Legal Services Corporation and the first director of the International Cooperation Agency, reporting to President Jimmy Carter.
 He has served as president of Indiana University, provost of the University of Pennsylvania, and dean of Stanford Law School.
 He was also a senior scholar at the Carnegie Foundation for the Advancement of Teaching.
 He is author, co-author, or editor of 14 books, a former trustee of three colleges/universities, and holder of five honorary degrees, as well as a member of the American Academy of Arts and Sciences.

-Sophie Fanelli is Chief of Programs at the Stuart Foundation where she is responsible for leading the foundation’s investments to advance whole child education in California and Washington State.
+Sophie Fanelli is the President of the Stuart Foundation where she is responsible for leading the foundation’s investments to advance whole child education in California and Washington State.
 Sophie first joined the Stuart Foundation as Senior Program Officer for Education in October 2012.
 Previously, she served as Director of Research & Policy at the Institute for Democracy, Education, and Access (IDEA) at UCLA where she oversaw public policy and legislative efforts focused on education equity and access, student and parent engagement, and school transformation.
 She also worked at the American Civil Liberties Union of Southern California where she concentrated on a range of social and racial justice issues including advancing education equity, LGBTQ issues, immigrants’ rights, and advocacy for the homeless.
 Sophie was trained as a lawyer in France, Italy and at the University of Texas in Austin where she focused on criminal justice issues.